Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 The Duty of Full and Frank Disclosure

-This means you must tell the court the weaknesses in your own case, any facts that hurt you, and any legal arguments the other side would make if they were present.
+Because the respondent is not present, the court relies entirely on the applicant to present a complete picture.
+The applicant has a positive duty to identify and disclose any defences or arguments the other side might raise, any facts that weigh against the application and any weaknesses in the applicant's own case.
 The obligation extends to privileged material.
 If privileged material is relevant, the solicitor must seek client instructions to waive privilege.
 If the client refuses, the solicitor must inform the court that full disclosure has not been given.

 The Legal Test for an Interlocutory Injunction

 The leading authority is Beecham Group Ltd v Bristol Laboratories Pty Ltd (1968) 118 CLR 618 (High Court of Australia), as applied and refined in Australian Broadcasting Corporation v O'Neill (2006) 227 CLR 57 (HCA).
-The test has two limbs:
+This test applies in both state and federal courts and governs ordinary interlocutory injunctions.
+Freezing orders and search orders have their own distinct tests as set out above.

 1. Serious Question to Be Tried